bgveenstra/dom_exercises/collections/README.md

 - What are the differences between `.getElementById`, `.getElementsByClassName`, `.getElementsByTagName`, and `querySelectorAll`?

-  Whereas each of the `.getElementBy_______` methods is specific to only one type of search, `.querySelectorAll` can match ids, classes, or tags based on the argument given.
-Tags are passed normally, ids are passed with a # in front, and class names are passed with a . in front.
+ Each of the `.getElementBy_______` methods is specific to only one type of search (tag, id, or class).
+On the other hand, `.querySelectorAll` can match ids, classes, or tags based on the argument given.
+Tags are passed to `.querySelectorAll` normally, ids are passed with a `#` in front, and class names are passed with a `.` in front.

 - How did you loop over the lists of elements?

 The lists of elements returned aren't arrays, they're arry like objects called NodeLists.
-Thankfully, these still support `.length` and looking up elements with indices in brackets, so a simple for loop worked.
+Thankfully, these still support `.length` and looking up elements with bracket notation, so a simple for loop worked.